zakharb/RustGuide/README.md

 ## Summary
 We’ve now covered how to use enums to create custom types that can be one of a set of enumerated values.
 We’ve shown how the standard library’s `Option<T>` type helps you use the type system to prevent errors.
 When enum values have data inside them, you can use `match` or `if let` to extract and use those values, depending on how many cases you need to handle.

-## 7 Packages, Crates, and Modules
+# 7 Packages Crates and Modules
 Rust has a number of `features` that allow you to `manage` your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
 These features, sometimes collectively referred to as the `module system`, include:

 - `Packages`: A Cargo feature that lets you build, test, and share crates